Parks and Open Space

 Program Crowd Image

-This year, we are featuring Bluegrass music and we are switching to Wednesdays from 7pm to 8pm, June 4, 2025 thru June 25, 2025.
+This year, we featured Bluegrass music on Wednesday evenings in June.
 Bring a blanket or chair and enjoy this free* series each Spring in front of the historic Bowers Mansion. *This series is free, however donations are happily accepted for the speakers.
 Call the Ranger Office at 775-849-1825 for more information.

 • June 4, 2025 - Rough Edges